 6. You Have the Right to Just Compensation for Your Financial and Non-Financial Losses

 After a motorcycle accident in Texas, you have the right to recover just compensation for your financial and non-financial losses.
 If you were not at fault in the accident, you are entitled to recover 100 percent of your losses.
-If you were partially at fault, you can still recover partial compensation as long as you were not primarily at fault (i.e. 51 percent or more).
+If you were partially at fault, you could still recover partial compensation as long as you were not primarily at fault (i.e., 51 percent or more).
 The losses riders can recover after serious motorcycle accidents in Texas include:

 - Medical expenses and prescription costs

 - Medical supplies, transportation costs, and other out-of-pocket expenses

 - Loss of income and future earning capacity